YovM/Cross_Platform_Study/README.md

 # Cross_Platform_Study🔍🌐
-This repository complements our recent work on the “Open Source Oriented Cross-platform Survey”.
-The repository includes papers related to our research.
+This repository serves as a supplement to our recent study on the ''Open Source Oriented Cross-Platform Survey.''
+It provides the search strings used for each database in our research, as well as the papers related to each research topic.

 # 📚 Search string
 specific search strings employed for each database: